5 Tips for Wearing Long Sleeve T-Shirts

 Have you noticed that our shirts have a shoulder seam?
 But there is a specific model, called a raglan, that is different.
 Its stitching is in a line between the collar and the armpits.
 In general, the raglan has two colors: one on the sleeve/shoulders, another on the back/chest.
 Americans call it a baseball shirt because the uniform of several teams is like that.

 It is easier to find the traditional sewing model in stores.
 But the raglan can be a stylish addition to the men’s wardrobe.
 It remembers that you will find her, especially with a bald or henley collar.

 A very stylish way to wear the long-sleeved shirt is to roll up your sleeve to the forearm.
 The elbow is the limit, okay?
 That gives an air of relaxation to a very fresh look.
 The nickname of this style is 3/4 because the length is between the likes and the long sleeves.

-It should have noted that some T-shirt models are already 3/4 sleeves.
+You should have noted that some T-shirt models are already 3/4 sleeves.
 But honestly?
 The long sleeve is more versatile.
 If the weather is colder, you leave it until the end of the arm.
-Heated, Quite a little pull and leave it in 3/4 style.
+Heated, quite a little pull, and leave it in 3/4 style.
 The possibilities are greater with it, therefore.